Explore UAB

 2. the student’s Graduate Committee, which consists of faculty representatives from both campuses, deems the student to have adequate preparation in the major and minor fields of study.

-After successfully passing the exam and defense, the graduate student will then enter into doctoral candidacy.
-Doctoral candidates must complete a minimum of 24 hours of dissertation research and then develop a dissertation for review by the dissertation committee.
+After successfully passing the exam and dissertation proposal defense, the graduate student will then enter doctoral candidacy.
+Doctoral candidates must complete a minimum of 24 hours of dissertation research and develop a dissertation for review by the dissertation committee.
 The candidate must also present an oral public defense of their dissertation.
 If the defense is successful, the student then has 10 working days to revise the dissertation and submit its approved form to the Graduate School.

 Questions?